mariela12345/nlp_papersdetection/README.md

-# nlp_papersdetection
+# NLP papers detection for virology/epidemiology
 1. Clone the repository
 2. Execute code from the notebook
 3. The trained models are uploaded in this same report

+# Preprocessing
+1. Run first the preprocessing steps with functions a, b, c in that order <br/>
+- The aim was stemming and lemmatization of the text fields (stop words removal, lowercasing, etc) - Abstract, Title, Journal/Book, First Author
+- In "Abstract" some empty values are replaced by unknown
+- For other fields (non text) cleaning to put in a specific format/removing some
+- Removing DOI, PMCID, NIHMS ID because does not seem relevant and adding noise based of null numbers computation
+- Citation in specific format (volume (issue):pagination)

+# Feature Engineering
+2. Run feature engineering steps with functions n, m, z in that order <br/>
+- Create the "text" field merging the Title with Abstract to have all the descriptive information of each paper in one single field
+-  Some others features as splitting dates in more than one field.
+For example created date into created year, create month, created day (not mandatory but could be useful for evaluate trends/seasonality in data, etc)

 # Task1
 ## Instructions and guidelines
-1. Run first the preprocessing steps with functions a, b, c in that order <br/>
-2. Execute the similarity functions for filter out the articles that do not employ deep learning techniques: run functions e ,f, g in that order (first approach) or function  k, l, m (second approach) <br/>
+1. Execute the similarity functions for filter out the articles that do not employ deep learning techniques: run functions e ,f, g in that order (first approach) or function  k, l, m (second approach) <br/>
-2.1.
+1.1.
 First approach (functions ...) obtain the articles that only use deep learning using cosine similarity, obtaining the max value per article and getting the articles with a similarity score threshold of 0.3
 - Run function () <br/>
-2.2.
+1.2.
 Second approach () obtain articles that use only deep learning using cosine similarity but instead of threshold ranking them from high to low similarity scores and filter only 25% of the entire data
 - Run function () <br/>
-3. Plotting the keywords related to deep learning (bar plots) of both approaches to show the DL techniques employed in the selected articles
+2. Plotting the keywords related to deep learning (bar plots) of both approaches to show the DL techniques employed in the selected articles
 - Run function () <br/>
 ## Solution components
 - First approach: Stem-BERT model (Mini-) for embedding sentences and compare with reference words/sentences related to deep learning techniques,cosine similarity and maximum value of cosine computation per article